 Co-founders Rithvik Musuku and Zahir Abdul started Advancing Science Worldwide as they believed that all countries should be able to study science and engage with the scientific community.
-They were appalled by what was essentially a discouraging of science in many developing countries worldwide.
+They were appalled by what was essentially a discouraging of science in many developing regions worldwide.
 In some countries, science funding is almost nonexistent and science is completely frowned upon unless it has a short term, practical impact.

 On the surface, it may seem like science has no place in nations that are not wealthy.
 It is commonly argued that these nations should focus on using their money for more practical things.
 However, there are many long term science problems such as climate change and super-resistant bacteria and the world needs as many scientists as it can get to solve such problems.